Firewall (computing): USER ID

 Implementing firewall rules based on IP addresses alone is often insufficient due to the dynamic nature of user location and device usage.
-User ID will be translate to a IP address.
+User ID will be translated to an IP address.

 This is where the concept of "User ID" makes a significant impact.
 User ID allows firewall rules to be crafted based on individual user identities, rather than just fixed source or destination IP addresses.
 This enhances security by enabling more granular control over who can access certain network resources, regardless of where they are connecting from or what device they are using.

 The User ID technology is typically integrated into firewall systems through the use of directory services such as Active Directory, LDAP, RADIUS or TACACS+.
 These services link the user's login information to their network activities.
 By doing this, the firewall can apply rules and policies that correspond to user groups, roles, or individual user accounts instead of purely relying on the network topology.